Boot Hill: In popular culture

 Boot Hill is the name of the cemetery in Dodge City in the Gunsmoke radio series.
 In many episodes, the marshal (Matt Dillon) would allude to "putting you in Boot Hill", or "another man headed to Boot Hill".
 In the first season of the Gunsmoke television series, the introduction to each episode showed Matt Dillon walking around Boot Hill reflecting on the deaths of men buried there.

 Boot Hill cemetery is a main plot point in the Twilight Zone episode Mr. Garrity and the Graves.

 Boothill Graveyards are referenced in many films such as Tombstone (1993), Wyatt Earp (1994), The Magnificent Seven (1960) and Gunfight at the O.K.
 Corral (1957), during which it was repeatedly sung over the recurring title theme song by Frankie Laine.
 In the later half of the movie Laine changes the theme to:

 Boot Hill is the name of a role playing game first published in 1975 by TSR, Inc., the original publisher of Dungeons & Dragons.
 It was the third game released by TSR and notable as one of the first games to use ten-sided dice.

+Finnish Western writer Esa Paloniemi published his collection of Western short stories Saapaskukkula (Boothill) in 2024.

 Boot Hill also appears in the first-person shooter video game Borderlands 2, located in 'The Dust', and playing home to a 'truxican standoff'.

+In the video game Fallout: New Vegas, Victor can say, “Next stop, Boot Hill” if provoked.

 Carl Perkins wrote in 1959 a song "The Ballad of Boot Hill".
 Johnny Cash recorded it for Columbia Records and it was released in the same year.

 A Spaghetti Western named Boot Hill was released in 1969 and it featured Terence Hill and Bud Spencer.